Students act out a collision in their game, and reason about the mathematical behavior of collision detection

 Students’ gamefiles all have a value called *distances-color*, which is set to the empty string "".
 By changing this to a color such as "yellow" or "red", the game will draw right triangles between each game character, and fill in the lengths for each side.
 You may want to demonstrate this using your own game file, and have the students follow along.
 Hint: to make it as easy as possible to see these triangles, set your background to be a simple, black rectangle and slow down the animation functions.

-In a right triangle, the side opposite the 90-degree angle is called the hypoteneuse.
-Thinking back to our collision detection, we know that the objects will collide if the hypoteneuse is less than the sum of their radii.
-Knowing the length of the hypoteneuse will be essential to determine when a collision occurs.
+In a right triangle, the side opposite the 90-degree angle is called the hypotenuse.
+Thinking back to our collision detection, we know that the objects will collide if the hypotenuse is less than the sum of their radii.
+Knowing the length of the hypotenuse will be essential to determine when a collision occurs.